 What is Negative Assurance?

-Negative assurance is an accountancy term used by auditors to inform external parties that a particular group of facts or financial data is deemed to be accurate since no contradicting evidence has been uncovered to dispute it.
+Negative assurance is an accounting term used by auditors to inform external parties that a particular group of facts or financial data is deemed to be accurate since no contradicting evidence has been uncovered to dispute it.
 In other words, negative assurance confirms what an accountant does not know.

 Negative assurance does not mean discrepancies are not present or that the audited company violated accounting regulations or committed fraud.
 It only reflects that the accountant is not aware of any such issues after conducting their review.